 So what does it mean to defraud another sexually?
 Firstly, it is the avoidance of marriage and the commitment that that entails.
 If you are not prepared to marry your sex partner, no matter how much you “love” them, you are not loving them, but defrauding them of their potential happiness.
 You cannot give everything until you give everything; and the sacred vows of marriage, where we pledge our willingness to love against all odds, is the only firm foundation upon which great sex can flourish.
 Now, I know that great sex happens outside of marriage, but I’m not talking about those individual lightning encounters on your timeline, but a lifetime of positive, growing sexual experience.
 This can only happen within a non defrauding relationship.
 Now there are a multitude of reasons that people have unmarried sex, some more honourable than others, but hopefully I will explore this another time.
 For now I want to deal with married defrauding sex, which also cannot ever bring you into sexual happiness.

 Now marriage does not in itself guarantee great sex.
 Far from it.
 Many married people sell themselves short by defrauding their partner or by being defrauded sexually.
 So, how is it that we can defraud our partner?
-The most obvious and by far the most common way is by not making sex a priority and denying sex when we don’t feel like it.
+The most obvious and by far the most common way is by not making sex a priority and refusing to be open our partners advances and needs.
 Good sex takes lots of practice and communication.
 It requires time, attention, experimentation and a keen desire to please the other.
 If one or both parties enter the sexual relationship without an understanding of its high importance, or carry baggage that interferes with their ability to be sexually willing, you will have issues with desire.

 The easiest way to create a non defrauding sexual relationship is to make sex a high priority in your life.
 This necessarily requires that you examine your priorities and adjust them appropriately.
 My advise is to jump in at the deep end and see what surfaces.
 Make a commitment, a vow even, to devote time each day to your beloved.
 Without fail, without excuses, nurture your sexual relationship, refresh your love and remember your sacred covenant every day.
 Try it for 40 days to start and then let it become a habit.